snmahsa/PicSimSearch/README.md

 Contributions to PicSimSearch are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository: https://github.com/snmahsa/PicSimSearch.
 License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## License